Glossary

 concept

-The voluntary slavery paradox is the sharpest form of this problem for libertarian and anarchist thought.
-If self-ownership is the foundation of all rights, and if voluntary exchange is the basis of legitimate transactions, what prevents a person from selling their own freedom?
-The responses vary: some argue that no contract can be binding if the bound party cannot exit it (making slavery contracts unenforceable as a matter of logic); others argue that the self that would exist under slavery is too degraded to be the self that consented; still others argue that inalienability is simply a brute moral axiom, not derivable from first principles.
-The debate matters practically because it determines the limits of consent as a legitimating force in social organization.
+The voluntary-slavery paradox is the sharpest form of this problem for libertarian and anarchist thought.
+If self-sovereignty is the foundation of all rights, and voluntary exchange the basis of legitimate transactions, what prevents a person from selling their own freedom?
+The responses vary: that no contract can be binding if the bound party cannot exit (making slavery contracts unenforceable as logic); that the self existing under slavery is too degraded to be the self that consented; or that inalienability is a brute moral axiom not derivable from prior principles.

-For the parallel society, inalienability sets the floor below which voluntary association cannot go.
-A community that allows people to fully contract away their future autonomy has not extended freedom but created a new mechanism for its permanent elimination.
-This is why even strongly voluntarist frameworks typically include provisions that cannot be waived: the right to exit a community, the right to revoke consent, the right to one's own body.
-Polycentric law must grapple with which rights are portable across legal systems and which cannot be bargained away even by mutual agreement.
-Inalienability is not a constraint on freedom but a recognition that some forms of "agreement" destroy the very capacity for future agreement.
+Inalienability sets the floor below which voluntary-association cannot go.
+A community that lets people fully contract away their future autonomy has not extended freedom but built a new mechanism for its permanent elimination.
+This is why even strongly voluntarist frameworks include unwaivable provisions: the right to exit, the right to revoke consent, the right to one's own body.
+Polycentric law must decide which rights are portable across systems and which cannot be bargained away — inalienability is less a constraint on freedom than a precondition for future freedom.